 This paper examines whether job suburbanization caused declines in black employment rates from 1970 to 2000.
 I find that black workers are less likely than white workers to work in observably similar jobs that are located further from the central city.
-Using evidence from establishment relocations, I find that this relationship at least in part reflects the causal effect of job location.
+Using evidence from establishment relocations, I find that this relationship reflects at least in part the causal effect of job location.
 At the local labor market level, I find that job suburbanization is associated with substantial declines in black employment rates relative to white employment rates.
 Evidence from nationally planned highway infrastructure corroborates a causal interpretation.